‘She’s a fighter’: Cougar Kendo founder continues teaching amid breast cancer battle

 Her diagnosis came in July after undergoing a slew of tests over three months.

-In total, she must endure six chemotherapy treatments with the goal that the tumor shrinks to a size where it can be surgically removed.
+In total, she will have to endure six chemotherapy treatments with the goal that the tumor will shrink to a size where it can be surgically removed.

 Chang has already undergone four of the six chemotherapy sessions.